CRYPTSETUP-LUKSADDKEY(8) | Maintenance Commands | CRYPTSETUP-LUKSADDKEY(8) |

 --version, -V

-Use a volume key stored in a file.
-This allows adding a new keyslot without having to know passphrase to existing one.
-It may be also used when no keyslot is active.
+This allows adding a new keyslot without having to know the passphrase to the existing one.
+It may also be used when no keyslot is active.

 --volume-key-keyring <key description>

 The <key description> uses keyctl-compatible syntax.
 This can either be a numeric key ID or a string name in the format %<key type>:<key name>.
-See also KEY IDENTIFIERS section of keyctl(1).
-When no %<key type>: prefix is specified we assume the key type is user (default type).
+See also the KEY IDENTIFIERS section of keyctl(1).
+When no %<key type>: prefix is specified, we assume the key type is user (default type).

-Add new keyslot using interactive passphrase prompt for both existing and new passphrase:
+Add new keyslot using interactive passphrase prompt for both existing and new passphrases:

 cryptsetup luksAddKey /dev/device

-Add new keyslot using LUKS2 tokens to unlock existing keyslot with interactive passphrase prompt for new passphrase:
+Add a new keyslot using LUKS2 tokens to unlock the existing keyslot with an interactive passphrase prompt for the new passphrase:

 cryptsetup luksAddKey --token-only /dev/device